flaneurette/OpenShop/README.md

 # OpenShop

-A webshop software written in PHP and flat file JSON.
+Is a barebones opensource webshop software, written in PHP and flat file JSON.

 # Table of Contents
 <details open>